Shared parental leave in Denmark and Sweden

 The father/co-mother who works in Sweden is covered by Swedish social insurance and is therefore entitled to Swedish parental benefit.

-The father/co-mother is also entitled to 480 Swedish parental benefit days with deduction of the days that the mother takes with Danish parental benefit (390 days at sickness benefit level and 90 days at basic level).
+The father/co-mother is also entitled to 480 days of Swedish parental benefit (390 days at sickness benefit level and 90 days at basic level), minus any days of Danish parental benefit taken by the mother.

-If you want to know more about calculating parental leave days between Sweden and Denmark, contact Försäkringskassan at Øresunddirekt.
+If you have questions about how parental leave days are calculated between Sweden and Denmark, contact Försäkringskassan at Øresunddirekt.

 Contact Øresunddirekt